Galleries Without Borders

 SE.S.TA Centre for Choreographic Development in partnership with Core Dance:

 19th Century (wo)Man - A Contemporary Intervention

-Under the Artistic Direction of Sue Schroeder (Core Dance/USA), 6 Czech and 6 American Dance Makers participated in a five week long creative residency.
+Under the Artistic Direction of Sue Schroeder (Core Dance/USA), Czech and American Dance Makers will complete a two-part creative residency in October 2021.
 Inspired by the artistic intention of artists and works exhibited in the permanent exhibition,1796–1918: ART OF THE LONG CENTURY, the Dance Makers will offer a kinesthetic view and/or experience of the art of the past in a unique way.
-Mirroring aspects and works within the exhibition and characterized by a certain departure from traditional notions of dance, the Dance Makers supported the unusually fruitful and inspirational debate within the exhibition while facilitating a kinesthetic entry point into the telling of the ‘story of arts’.
+Mirroring aspects and works within the exhibition and characterized by a certain departure from traditional notions of dance, the Dance Makers will support yet challenge the unusually fruitful and inspirational debate within the exhibition while facilitating a kinesthetic entry point into the telling of the ‘story of arts’.

 Meet the Artists

 Born and raised in Detroit MI, Walter Apps started his dance training at the age of 4.
 He received his BFA from Point Park University in 2016.
 Immediately after graduating, he worked with Texture Contemporary Ballet.
 Walter moved to New York to work with Yin Yue, Rubén Graciani, and Patrick O’Brien.
 He has had the privilege to perform works by Aszure Barton, Septime Weber, Lar Lubovitch, MADBOOTS, and Ohad Naharin to name some.
 Walter is currently a Dance Artist with Core Dance based in Atlanta, GA and Houston, TX.